 Note: AFROTC cadets train throughout college to prepare for commissions as second lieutenants upon graduation.
 BYU’s AFROTC is administered through BYU Marriott’s Department of Aerospace Studies, which offers a minor (but not a major) in aerospace studies.

-alumna, alumnae, alumni, alumnus, alum
+alumna, alumnae, alumni, alumnus, alum, alums

 She is a BYU alumna.

-BYU alumni are the best.
+BYU alumni attended the conference.

 He is a BYU alumnus.